-The Hovis ad works wonders in terms of pulling the strings of emotions: don’t you feel a sense of pity watching that lad pushing the bike with a basketful of bread up that hill?
-Don’t you feel like giving his employer a good telling-off and demand that he employs a strapping young man to help the lad out?
+The Hovis advert works wonders in terms of pulling the strings of emotions: don’t you feel a sense of pity watching that lad pushing the bike with a basketful of bread up that hill?
+Don’t you feel like giving his employer a good telling-off and demand that he also employs a strapping young man to help the lad out?

 The beautiful location of Shaftsbury draws us onto that cobbled street and before we know it, we’re going up the hill with the little lad.
 We stick with him as he drops-off the loaves and we subconsciously scream wooohooo whilst watching him freewheel down the hill on the bike.
 We lovingly smile when he arrives back at the bakery (in one piece) and his proud employer feeds him up.